d4rken-org/sdmaid-se/PRIVACY_POLICY.md

 # Privacy policy

-This is the privacy policy for the Android app "SD Maid SE".
+This is the privacy policy for the Android app "SD Maid 2/SE".

 ## Preamble